On this page

 If you delete all the Online Archives, Atlas deletes the federated database instances.
 After deleting all the Online Archives, if you create an Online Archive with the same settings as a deleted Online Archive, Atlas creates a new federated database instance for the new Online Archive.

 Online Archive stores infrequently accessed data to lower the data storage costs on your Atlas cluster.
 However, you incur costs for amount of data that you transfer and query.
-To learn more about Online Archive costs, see the Online Archive Costs.
+To learn more, see Online Archive Costs.

 You can configure an Online Archive for a collection on your cluster through your Atlas console and API.
 Once you create an Online Archive, you can: